kubeflow/website/content/en/docs/other-guides/kubeflow-behind-proxy.md

 +++
-title = "Deploying Kubeflow behind a proxy server" description = "Instructions to install and configure Kubeflow behind a proxy server" weight = 10
+title = "Deploying Kubeflow behind a proxy server" description = "Instructions for installing and configuring Kubeflow behind a proxy server" weight = 10

 +++